Meet Your New York Pelvic Pain Specialist: Dr. Neha James

-Dr. Neha P. James, DO is a trained physiatrist who is board certified by the American Board of Physical Medicine & Rehabilitation.
-As a PM&R physician with a strong background in helping patients overcome the physical after-effects of illness and injury, Dr. James takes an approach to treatment that places the utmost emphasis on compassion, communication, and patient education.
+Dr. Neha James, DO is a board-certified trained physiatrist and women’s and men’s health and sexual health provider and pelvic pain specialist.
+As a Physical Medicine and Rehabilitation physician with a strong background in helping patients overcome the physical after-effects of illness and injury, Dr. James takes an approach to treatment that places the utmost emphasis on compassion, communication, and patient education.
 She has considerable knowledge and expertise on treating pelvic pain conditions and aiding recovery from a wide range of musculoskeletal injuries and medical events.

 My mother is an OB/GYN nurse practitioner and midwife, and my sister is an internal medicine doctor, so I like to say that I was raised in medicine.
-During medical school, I became more and more concerned about the serious functional changes that illnesses can cause in the body, and that fueled an interest in physiatry and learning how to help patients recover and return to their previous level of function.
+During medical school, I became more and more concerned about the serious functional challenges that illnesses can create in the body, and that fueled an interest in physiatry and learning how to help patients recover and improve their quality of life.

 I believe very strongly in patient education.
 I think it’s so important to help patients fully understand the thought process behind a diagnosis and treatment plan so they can make empowered, informed decisions.
 When you suffer from an untreated pain disorder, it can create a feeling of disconnect between you and your body, and empowerment is key to healing this divide.

 WHAT MAKES YOU MOST PASSIONATE ABOUT HELPING PRM'S COMMUNITY OF PATIENTS?

 I got interested in PRM’s work and in pelvic pain after having my own struggles with pelvic pain symptoms while I was in medical school and residency.
 Even during my medical training working under some of the best attending physicians in the country with so many resources at my disposal, it was still very difficult to find a diagnosis.
 I knew that I had to pay it forward to this patient population and use my knowledge to help others.